Salt and Vinegar Wings (Baked & Crispy)

-Chicken wings are a wonderful way to eat chicken with lots of different topping choices, and these salt and vinegar wings are no exception.
+These salt and vinegar wings are a wonderful way to eat chicken with lots of different dipping choices.

-In the US for example wings are the most expensive part of a chicken per pound with the exception of boneless chicken breast.
+Wings are the most expensive part of a chicken per pound in the US with the exception of boneless chicken breast.

-However, in the Middle East wings are some of the cheapest part of the chicken.
+However, in the Middle East wings are some of the cheapest parts of the chicken.

 Bake or Grill?

-I also love to bake my wings and them finish them on the grill with a nice barbecue sauce, and a nice blue cheese dip.
+I love to bake my wings, then finish them on the grill with a nice barbecue sauce, along with a blue cheese dip.

 How to Make Salt and Vinegar Wings

-Place on a baking sheet in a single layer and put into a preheated oven to 400ºF (200ºC).
+Place the wings on a baking sheet in a single layer and Bruch with oil, then place in a preheated oven.

 Serve with salt and vinegar chips, salad and dipping sauce.